ArduPilot/ardupilot_wiki/dev/source/docs/style-guide.rst

 Case statements
 ---------------

-A case label should line up with its switch statement.
-The case statement is indented.
+The case label indentation is acceptable either when lined up with the switch or indented once.

 **Right:**